 I prep a pile of preserved lemons typically every February.
 For several hours one morning or afternoon, I stuff lemons with salt, pack them into jars, cover them with the juice of more lemons and wait.
+(Simultaneously, I put the juiced rinds to good use.)
 Within a month, I’ll have enough softened preserved lemons on hand to last the year.
 Not bad for half a day’s work.

 Add preserved lemon pulp, brine and rind to cultured cashew “cheese”

 Last week, I made a fabulous batch of cultured cashew cheese, something like hippie cream cheese.
 For this amazing batch, I kickstarted the fermentation with kimchi brine, of which I had little, and preserved lemon brine, of which I have lots.
 But after tasting it—because I always taste as I go!—it needed more lemon.
 So I added a small part of a preserved lemon, about half of one of the quarters in my jar.
 It tasted fabulous.
 Two days later—after a short, bubbling fermentation on the kitchen counter—I couldn’t stop eating the cashew cheese.
 Go here for the basic, highly adaptable recipe.